slatinsky/DiscordChatExporter-frontend/README.md

 - JSON export format (`--format Json`) is required
 - Including assets (`--media --reuse-media`) is highly recommended, but not required
+- Skipping markdown prerendering (`--markdown false`) is highly recommended, but not required
 - Don't forget to export **threads and forums**, because they **are not included in the main export** (see examples below for a guide on how to export them)

 <details><summary>CLI examples</summary>